TritonDataCenter/manta-nfs/README.md

 attempt to be coherent across multiple systems.
 Given this, you should not run more than one instance of the server for the same Manta user.
 Likewise, you should not write to the same object using both NFS and the CLI.
 Reading objects using both NFS and the CLI is obviously fine.

-If you write an object using one mechanism (e.g. NFS) and immediately read it using another (e.g. the CLI) then you may not see the same data.
-The server will hold an object locally for a period of time before writing it back to Manta.
+If you write an object
+using one mechanism (e.g. NFS) and immediately read it using another (e.g. the CLI), you may not see the same data.
+The server holds an object locally for a period of time before writing it back to Manta.
 Likewise, if you update an existing object using the CLI, the server might have a stale copy in its cache.
-In this case you can wait for the server to notice the object has changed or force the server to refresh its cached copy by simply 'touch'ing the file.
+In this case you can wait for the server to notice the object has changed, or you can force the server to refresh its cached copy by simply `touch`ing the file.

 ## Getting Started